-Summary of Plans- Upon completion of the Merger with Arsanis on March 13, 2019, X4's 2015 Employee, Director and Consultant Equity Incentive Plan, as amended (the "2015 Plan"), Arsanis' 2017 Equity Incentive Plan (the "2017 Plan") and Arsanis' 2017 Employee Stock Purchase Plan (the "2017 ESPP") were assumed by the Company.
-In June 2019, the Company adopted the 2019 Inducement Equity Incentive Plan (the "Inducement Plan" and collectively with the 2015 Plan, 2017 Plan and 2017 ESPP, the "Plans").
+- a.
+The X4 Pharmaceuticals Inc. 2015 Employee, Director and Consultant Equity Incentive Plan, as amended (the "2015 Plan"); - b.
+The X4 Pharmaceuticals Inc. 2017 Equity Incentive Plan (the "2017 Plan"); - c.
+The X4 Pharmaceuticals Inc. 2017 Employee Stock Purchase Plan (the "2017 ESPP"); and - d.
+The X4 Pharmaceuticals Inc. 2019 Inducement Equity Incentive Plan (the "2019 Plan")

 These plans are administered by the Board of Directors or by a committee of the Board of Directors.
 The exercise prices, vesting and other restrictions are determined at the discretion of the Board of Directors, or its committee if so delegated, except that the exercise price per share of stock options may not be less than 100% of the fair market value of the share of common stock on the date of grant and the term of the stock option may not be greater than ten years.
 Incentive stock options granted to employees and restricted stock awards granted to employees, officers, members of the board of directors, advisors, and consultants of the Company typically vest over four years.
-Non-statutory options granted to employees, officers, members of the board of directors, advisors, and consultants of the Company typically vest over three or four years.
+Non-statutory options granted to employees, officers, members of the board of directors, advisors, advisors, and consultants of the Company typically vest over three or four years.
 Shares that are expired, terminated, surrendered or canceled under the Plans without having been fully exercised will be available for future awards.
 In addition, shares of common stock that are tendered to the Company by a participant to exercise an award are added to the number of shares of common stock available for the grant of awards.
+As of March 31, 2021, there are an aggregate of 574,000 shares were available for future issuance under these plans.